Community Wellness Commitment

 Regarding internet access away from campus, see the Home Internet Tips page.
 To optimize what you can do with a lower-speed internet connection, check out steps 1-4.
 If you have no internet access at home, steps 2 and 5 offer tips on contacting internet providers and finding community WiFi resources, respectively.
 Many internet service providers are offering low cost or free options for students who need to complete courses online, so be sure you let them know you are a Virginia Tech student.

-We will take a phased approach, placing emphasis on in-person instruction that enhances experiential learning.
+We will take a phased approach this fall, placing emphasis on in-person instruction that enhances experiential learning.
 In-person modes of instruction will be prioritized for courses, labs, studios, and performances that cannot be offered remotely at comparable quality.